NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     difference and about 3x slower than squared difference.
 The census transform :cite:`zabih1994census` and ternary census
     transform :cite:`hua2016texture` can only be used with the SGM correlator.
-See :numref:`sgm` for details.
+See :numref:`asp_sgm` for details.

     | 0 - absolute difference
     | 1 - squared difference